UMC; University General; Memorabilia; Donations Header graphic

 Series 42. - C:0/46/59 (A07-88)

 This Series contains memorabilia of the University of Missouri, (ca. 1934-1935), collected by MU alumna Alice Effie Wykoff (Bachelor of Science in Education and Home Economics, 1935).
-The memorabilia consists of pages from a scrapbook mostly made up of photographs of the MU campus and the surrounding area, including images of the quadrangle in winter and Memorial Stadium.
+The memorabilia consist of pages from a scrapbook mostly made up of photographs of the MU campus and the surrounding area, including images of the quadrangle in winter and Memorial Stadium.

-(1 FF, 725, 1, 3 Small Holdings Box 1)
+(FF, Small Holdings Box 1)

 Note to Archivist: The Wykoff memorabilia was donated by her son, Ronald E. Ponzar.